ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In general, reports cannot be aggregated until the Collector specifies an aggregation parameter.
 However, in some situations it is possible to begin aggregation as soon as reports arrive.
 For example, Prio3 has just one valid aggregation parameter (the empty string).
-And there are use cases for Poplar1 in which aggregation can begin immediately (i.e., those for which the candidate prefixes/strings are fixed in advance).

 An aggregation job can be thought of as having three phases: